ruby-hacking-guide/ruby-hacking-guide.github.com/spec.md

 end
 ```

-By the way, this @begin@ expression also has a value.
+By the way, this `begin` expression also has a value.
 The value of the
-whole @begin@~@end@ expression is the value of the part which was executed
+whole `begin`~`end` expression is the value of the part which was executed
-last among @begin@/@rescue@/@else@ clauses.
+last among `begin`/`rescue`/`else` clauses.
 It means the last statement of the clauses aside from `ensure`.
-The reason why the @ensure@ is not counted is probably because
+The reason why the `ensure` is not counted is probably because
-@ensure@ is usually used for cleanup (thus it is not a main line).
+`ensure` is usually used for cleanup (thus it is not a main line).

 ### Variables and Constants